← All essays

 No text, signs, labels, panels, borders, UI, logos, or dense texture.

 Image models are happy to satisfy the emotional intent while missing the production intent.
 "Rainy" might mean a character holding an umbrella in a dry scene.
-"Kid-readable" might produce childish props.
-"Grayscale" might produce beautiful tonal fog that becomes useless once pushed through a 2-bit display pipeline.
+"Kid-readable" might mean baby props.
+"Grayscale" might mean beautiful fog that turns into soup after dithering.

 I had to learn to prompt for the thing after the next transformation, not just the thing the model returns.